Gunman opens fire at random on Philadelphia streets, killing 5 before he is arrested, police say

 The two hospitalized victims are boys, ages 2 and 13.
 They were in stable condition, Outlaw said.

+Roger said the neighborhood is family-oriented but “you have angry people sometimes who just don’t know how to express themselves and unfortunately they go grab a gun and do the worst.”

+The shooting occurred within hours of a fatal shooting that erupted at a neighborhood festival in Fort Worth, Texas, leaving three people dead and eight injured.

-The shooting occurred a day after gunfire erupted at a holiday weekend block party in Baltimore, about 100 miles (160 kilometers) to the southwest, killing two people and wounding 28 others.
-The wounded in that shooting ranged in age from 13 to 32, with more than half minors, according to officials.
+A day earlier, a holiday weekend block party in Baltimore, about 90 miles (145 kilometers) to the southwest, was marred when two people were killed and 28 others were wounded in a shooting.
+More than half of the victims were minors, officials said.

 The Philadelphia violence is the country's 29th mass killing in 2023, according to a database maintained by The Associated Press and USA Today in partnership with Northeastern University, the highest on record by this time in the year.